Sell your old mobiles

 Check the company has published contact details, including a phone number, and/or what its complaint process is.

-There are dozens of mobile phone recycling companies out there, and depending on what handset you have and its exact specs, prices can vary widely.
+There are dozens of mobile phone buying companies out there, and depending on what handset you have and its exact specs, prices can vary widely.

 To check lots of firms at speed and ensure you find the top payer, it's best to use a comparison site.
 No single comparison site covers ALL the mobile phone recyclers, and the price you're offered can vary depending on the site you're checking on, so ideally search all three big ones.

-Below is our suggested order, though as prices are much of a muchness and change day-to-day, as do the number of suppliers on each site, we've simply based it on the number of features each offer, such as the price guarantee.
-Once you've found a good price, check it against CeX and websites the below sometimes miss, such as Mazuma Mobile, before committing.
+Below is our suggested order, though as prices are much of a muchness and change day-to-day, as do the number of firms on each site, we've simply based it on the number of features each offer, such as if you can lock in quotes – so it's best to compare as many as you can.

 Getting rid of your old phone isn't just about decluttering – there are potentially noxious substances in decaying phones.
-It's reckoned cadmium batteries can infect the water system, while lead, brominated flame retardants and beryllium can all harm the environment if disposed of incorrectly.
+If placed in landfill, it's reckoned batteries can infect the water system, while lead, flame retardants and beryllium can all harm the environment.
 So even if you can't sell it, don't throw your old phone out with your household rubbish.